SecurityAttributes/SecurityPosture/By_Example/README.md

 It is sometimes easier for some people to understand concepts by using examples.
+The intent is to show realistic scenarios of how posture attributes can be used as part of the business processes.

 Amalgamated Example Company is a large corporate conglomerate with many business units in many industries.